 I could never go back to brushing our paint on all of the pieces we refinish.
-Not only does it make painting easier and faster, it also creates that smooth even finish you see in stores.
+Not only does spraying make painting easier and faster, but it also creates that smooth even finish you see in stores.

 Today we’re giving you all the super secret details of how to protect all of your surfaces, both inside and outside as well as the area where you’re spraying.

 This is such an important step to making sure each piece looks clean and crisp, inside and out; as well as making sure your work area stays unpainted.

 No matter what piece you’re working on, it’s always best to have some sort of barrier on the ground.

 Not only do we usually want to protect the ground from overspray, if you’re spraying outside, you really NEED to protect the finish from getting dirt and debris all over in it.

 This is especially important since the paint sprayer can easily blow up dirt that will stick to the fresh wet paint.

 We typically use plastic or cheap shower curtains from the dollar tree for just this.
 You really can’t beat that price especially when they need to be thrown away after a few uses.

 Then we place a few scrap pieces of wood around the border to keep the shower curtain from flying away in the wind.
 Super simple and easy!

 UPDATE: Cardboard boxes or this thin cardboard roll is really great to lay on the ground when spraying!